aergoio/ARC2NFT/README.md

 ## Abstract

-This defines interface and behaviors for aergo non-fungible token contract.
+This defines the interface and behaviors for aergo non-fungible token contract.

 ## Specification

 ### Token

-Following is an interface contract declaring the required functions to meet the ARC-2 standard.
+The following is an interface contract declaring the required functions to meet the ARC-2 standard.

 (NOTE) The token id is a string of up to 128 bytes